What is systematic circulation?

 The American scientific community declared NO as the ‘Molecule of the Year’ in 1992, and in 1998, a Nobel Prize was awarded to the scientists that discovered its role as a critical signalling molecule.
 It is involved in an array of pathological and physiological processes within the body and plays a vital role in blood circulation.

 Nitric oxide is naturally produced within the endothelial cells that occur within blood vessels.
 This molecule signals the body to carry out certain functions when it’s released into the bloodstream.
-It helps to lower blood pressure and it promotes vascular homeostasis1.
+It helps to lower blood pressure and it promotes vascular homeostasis.

-Essentially, NO supports optimal blood circulation and improves the body’s overall performance2.
+Essentially, NO supports optimal blood circulation and improves the body’s overall performance.
 Better blood flow improves brain function, enhances oxygen transfer and increases energy.
 It also helps to shield the body from cardiovascular diseases and other serious illnesses.

 Amino Acids Citrulline & Arginine – Critical Precursors of NO

 In order for the body to manufacture NO it must be able to convert the amino acid arginine.
 For the body to produce arginine, it needs another amino acid, citrulline.
 Consequently, arginine and citrulline are vital precursors for the body to produce NO.

 It’s possible to boost NO levels by increasing citrulline intake to facilitate arginine conversion.
 This can be very beneficial for people with NO deficiencies.
 It is also advantageous for individuals suffering from cardiovascular disease and high blood pressure .
 The associated improvements in blood circulation can also help to treat mild erectile dysfunction in men without having to resort to drugs such as Viagra.